From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 Budgeted vs actual dashboard example from Ajelix BI platform, view live report

-Budget reports compare actual expenses and revenues to the budgeted figures, identifying areas of overspending or underspending.
-These reports can help managers track progress towards financial goals and identify areas for cost control or revenue improvement.
-Here are some metrics that should be include in the budget report:
+These reports can help managers track progress toward financial goals and identify areas for cost control or revenue improvement.

 • Actual revenue vs. budgeted revenue: compare the organization’s actual revenue to its budgeted revenue for a specific period.
 It can help you identify areas where revenue is exceeding or falling short of expectations.